Resources management (water, energy, waste)

 The most energy-efficient systems have been implemented on production sites, in service buildings and in shops, with insulation, lighting, energy management systems and a choice of energy sources.

 The energy efficiency of industrial equipment has been improved by investing in more efficient equipment and reducing consumption by optimising operating parameters.
-For this reason, 84% of the Group’s shops are equipped with LED lighting.
+For this reason, more than 80% of the Group’s shops are equipped with LED lighting.

 reduction in energy consumption intensity over 10 years (excluding farms)